m0neZ/desAInz/frontend/admin-dashboard/README.md

   `http://localhost:8000` when not specified.
 - `NEXT_PUBLIC_CDN_BASE_URL` - If set, static asset URLs are prefixed with this value so that content can be served through the CDN proxy.
+- `NEXT_PUBLIC_WS_MAX_RETRIES` - Maximum number of times the dashboard will attempt to reconnect to the WebSocket metrics stream.
+Defaults to `5`.

 ### Auth0 Configuration